dzangolab/generator-dzangolab-iac/generators/do-swarm-managers/templates/do-swarm-managers/README.md

-# DigitalOcean NFS Server
+# DigitalOcean swarm managers

-Provisions a NFS server on DigitalOcean.
+One or multiple DigitalOcean droplets, configured as managers nodes to be attached to a Docker Swarm.

 ## Requirements